What is collagen and can you drink it?

 Aside from the usual suspects, smoking and UV exposure, there are other lifestyle choices we make that can greatly affect the amount of collagen our bodies can produce.
 Our drinking habits can have a detrimental effect on collagen production, especially tea, coffee and other caffeinated drinks as they tend to dehydrate the skin which causes inflammation and collagen loss.
 We all know we should drink more water to keep our bodies hydrated but water also promotes collagen fibre formation.
 Drinking 8-10 glasses a day will help to keep your collagen production ticking over and create a smoother appearance to your skin.
 An Exercise regime that includes some resistance training will help to build muscle which can stimulate collagen growth and muscles also help to prevent our skin from sagging.

-Will collagen production give me a healthier gut?
+Does drinking collagen shots give me a healthier gut?

 Your body makes collagen from amino acids known as proline, glycine and hydroxyproline which all come from food.
 Eating foods that contain these amino acids will help you to make new collagen and avoiding a high sugar diet will prevent collagen damage.